9:45 a.m. to 11:00 a.m.

 - Michael Towle, Western Connecticut Council of Governments, CT

-E5: How a Community Data Platform and the Use of Mobility Data Are Helping Nantucket be Smarter and Stronger
+E5: How a Community Data Platform and the Use of Mobility Data Are Helping Nantucket be Smarter and Stronger - PRESENTATION

 This session will explain how Community Data Platforms can help government, businesses, and non-profits make evidence-based decisions.
 It will also offer a first-time immersion in how personal mobile device activity (MDA) data can be used to gauge temporal variations in population flows to, from, and within local communities.
 CM: 1.25.